 Let's look at the particulars:

-Adults 18 years of age and older are allowed to bet on sports in Quebec, although some foreign sports betting sites impose a minimum age of 19.
+Adults 18 years of age and older are allowed to bet on sports in Quebec, although the best sports betting apps in Canada impose a minimum age of 19.

 Quebecers can place bets via the Mise-o-jeu+ mobile application or at one of the best sports betting sites abroad.
 Mise-o-jeu is owned, operated, and regulated by Loto-Québec.